 Credit recovery is coursework designed for students who have previously failed a course.
-Students who fail a course may repeat failed coursework at no additional charge through the student life cycle until graduation from Ancora High School.
+Students who fail a course may repeat failed coursework through the student life cycle until graduation from Ancora High School, so long as the student is meeting all payment plan expectations and in good standing.